GraphBLAS/SuiteSparseSessions/Session1/README.md

 Matrices can have three types of pending work:
 - **Zombies**: Pending deletions
 - **Pending tuples**: Pending insertions
-- **Jumbled**: Entries not in sorted order
+- **Jumbled**: Entries not in sorted order in any given row/column

 Operations can be tolerant of these states (e.g., reduce to scalar doesn't need sorted entries).

 **Quote:** "The reduce to scalar is tolerant of zombies.
-It'll just skip over them, and it doesn't care if the entries in every row are in ascending order of column index."
+It'll just skip over them, and it doesn't care if the entries in every row are in ascending order of column index, so the input matrix can stay jumbled."

 ### Iso-Valued Matrices [01:05:40]